akanshasinghxox/GUI-Notepad/README.md

 # GUI-Notepad
-GUI Notepad created in python using Tkinter module.
+GUI Notepad created in python using Tkinter module, which is a standard Python interface to the Tk GUI toolkit.